sassoftware/quickstart-sas-viya-gcp/README.md

         git clone https://github.com/sassoftware/quickstart-sas-viya-gcp -b develop

-    - Before you can deploy the Quick Start templates you need to modify some of them with your specific values.
+    - Before you can deploy the Quick Start templates you need to modify the following config file with your specific values.
         - File: templates/sas-viya-config.yaml
             - zone: Update which zone you want to deploy to. ex. us-east1-b
               For a list of availale zones run: